AnHosu/iot_poc/greengrass.md

 All that is left is to deploy the Greengrass group from the Greengrass console.
 The resulting output to the cloud should look exactly like before.
 This time around though, the temperature readings should look a bit more realistic.<br><br>
 Congratulations!
 You are now doing calculations on the edge.
 It might not feel like much, but consider how we might have gone about solving the problem in other ways.<br>
-We could have published CPU temperature readings to the cloud and done the calcualtions using lambda functions, SQL queries, or EC2 compute in the cloud.
+We could have published CPU temperature readings to the cloud and done the calcualtions using Lambda functions, SQL queries, or EC2 compute in the cloud.
 The cost of the additional storage and the cloud compute would make such a solution several times more expensive that what we just did.<br>
 We could have put the calculations directly in the feeder script.
 While this would cost slightly less than our solution, it increases the operational burden.
 Sensors and microcontrollers are generally less accessible, especially in a manufacturing context.
 With our solution we can manage the calculations in the cloud from the comfort of our chair or even home.
-If we wanted to start recording the temperature in Kelvins, all we would have to do is add the calculation to our lambda function and deploy the changes.<br><br>
+If we wanted to start recording the temperature in Kelvins, all we would have to do is add the calculation to our Lambda function and deploy the changes.<br><br>
 This was a very simple example of edge calculations managed from the cloud.
 Greengrass is, however, capable of handling much more complex setups than what we just built.
 Specifically, it is even possible to deploy machine learning models that are trained in the cloud onto the edge.
 These advanced features of Greengrass are the subject of the next demonstration.
 # In Production
 This section is not part of the demonstration as such.
 It is but a short discussion of some of the considerations we have to take when bringing Greengrass to production in a manufacturing environment and how to improve upon the examples to make them production ready.
 Considerations from [previous demonstrations](publishing.md#in-production) still apply.